raml-org/webapi-parser/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Bug report
+name: Question
-about: Create a report to help us improve
+about: Ask a question
-title: 'Bug: ...'
+title: 'Question: ...'
 labels: ''
 assignees: ''